Disclosure:

 Consider creating a client or paid subscribers area only in WordPress.
 This feature lets you do that successfully.

-First, open the “All Posts” list screen and hover on the empty area of the post you want to make private or password-protected to reveal the editing options.
+First, open the “All Posts” list screen and hover over the empty area of the post you want to make private or password-protected to reveal the editing options.
 Next, click “Quick Edit” from the list.

 WordPress publish posts editing options